Particular/docs.particular.net/samples/logging/stack-trace-cleaning/sample.md

 ### The Handler

-The handler simply throws an Exception.
+The code in the handler throws an exception.

 snippet: handler

 ### Retries are disabled

-Retries are disable so as to reduce the noise of the handler throwing exceptions multiple times.
+Retries are disabled so as to reduce the noise of the handler throwing exceptions multiple times.

 snippet: disable-retries